apache/dolphinscheduler/docs/docs/en/guide/resource/configuration.md

 ### Configure `common.properties`

-Configure `api-server/conf/common.properties` and `worker-server/conf/common.properties` as follows:
+If you deploy DolphinScheduler in `Cluster` or `Pseudo-Cluster` mode, you need to configure `api-server/conf/common.properties` and `worker-server/conf/common.properties`.
+If you deploy DolphinScheduler in `Standalone` mode, you only need to configure `standalone-server/conf/common.properties` as follows:

 - Change `resource.storage.upload.base.path` to your local directory path.
 Please make sure the `tenant resource.hdfs.root.user` has read and write permissions for `resource.storage.upload.base.path`, e,g. `/tmp/dolphinscheduler`. `DolphinScheduler` will create the directory you configure if it does not exist.
 - Modify `resource.storage.type=HDFS` and `resource.hdfs.fs.defaultFS=file:///`.